jamesfrazier81/liberty-wildlife/wp-content/plugins/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 2.0.1 =
+* WPML compatibility added (Limited support, see the "More Information" section for important notes on support).
+* Important upgrade note: Custom links within the Nested Pages interface are disabled if WPML is installed and enabled.
+This is a potential breaking change, so please remove all custom links before updating.
+Links may be added back to menus by using the default WordPress Appearance > Menus editor.
+* Sort/Order options on non-page post type listings may now be added/removed.
+All options are hidden by default.
+To enable these, visit Settings > Nested Pages > Post Types.
+Under the desired post type, options may be enabled under the "Sort Options" row.
+* Bug fix where pages hidden from the Nested Pages view where displaying.
+* "Sticky" checkbox added to quick edit form under non-hierarchical post types.
+* Adds query optimizations to the listing view, reducing the overall number of queries made.

+= 2.0.0 =
+* WPML beta release

 = 1.7.1 =
 * Bug fix where saving post type options was enabling all post types